Cellular Edge Infrastructure for Latency-critical Applications

 Secure fronthaul network

-Ethernet-based eCPRI/O-RAN fronthaul traffic still lacks mandatory integrity protection; standards bodies considered MITM attacks “unlikely and low-impact”.
-In this work (Xing et al., 2024), we demonstrate the opposite: software-only adversaries who bypass 802.1X can inject or modify fronthaul packets to trigger cell-wide signaling storms or corrupt control blocks, impacting DUs and UEs across whole regions.
+Our work (Xing et al., 2024) demonstrates the opposite: software-only adversaries who bypass 802.1X can inject or modify fronthaul packets to trigger cell-wide signaling storms or corrupt control blocks, impacting DUs and UEs across whole regions.

-This work introduces two attack families, FRONTSTORM (mass handover storms) and FRONTSTRIKE (signal-level corruption), and shows they scale line-rate with minimal hardware.
-It then evaluates countermeasures, finding that MACsec with AES-NI adds only ~2.4 µs per jumbo packet and selective header-only protection can cut this to < 0.3 µs, making full-time integrity both feasible and essential.
-The work urges standards to mandate integrity and deploy lightweight anomaly detectors along the fronthaul path.
+We introduce two attack families, FRONTSTORM (mass handover storms) and FRONTSTRIKE (signal-level corruption), and show they scale to line-rate with minimal hardware.
+We then evaluate countermeasures, finding that MACsec with AES-NI adds only ~2.4 µs per jumbo packet and selective header-only protection can cut this to < 0.3 µs, making full-time integrity both feasible and essential.
+Our findings urge standards bodies to mandate integrity protection and deploy lightweight anomaly detectors along the fronthaul path.